alphagov/licence-finder/README.md

 ### Search indexing

-- `bundle exec rake rummager:index_all` will send the data to Rummager for indexing in search.
+- `bundle exec rake rummager:index` will send the data to Rummager for indexing in search.